directvt/vtm/doc/build.md

    - `LunaSVG`
    - `stb`

-To manually compile vtm, launch Visual Studio and clone the repository https://github.com/directvt/vtm.git, after cloning is complete, double-click on the Folder View in Solution Explorer, wait for the dependencies to initialize (may take several minutes), select the required configuration on the top menu toolbar, and click the `Build All` menu button.
+#### Build Steps

+- Launch Visual Studio and clone the repository: `https://github.com/directvt/vtm`.
+- Wait for the CMake generation and dependencies initialization to complete (this may take several minutes).
+- Select your target build configuration (e.g., `1.Win-x64-Debug` or `PROD-Win-x64`) from the top toolbar configuration dropdown.
+- Open the `Build` menu and click `Build All`.